 After the ten day drop period, a student may withdraw from a class any time up to the withdrawal date by contacting their Student Service Representative/Advisor.
-When approved, a not count in the student's GPA; however, it will count in the number of hours attempted.
+When approved, a "W" will be recorded on the student's official record.
+This will not count in the student's GPA; however, it will count in the number of hours attempted.
 Any tuition refund for a withdrawal will follow the appropriate refund schedule per class length.